makitard/wav_visualizer/README.md

-# wav_visualizer
+# Wav visualizer
- Rust program for visualizing wav files
+ Very simple Rust program for visualizing wav files Made with the Image and Hound crates